The southern Magnolia Grandiflora blossom in a painting.

-Artist Comments: This painting is of the Magnolia Grandiflora, commonly known as the southern magnolia or bull bay.
-These large, showy flowers grow on trees native to East Texas, in addition to several other southern and southeastern states.
+This painting is of the Magnolia Grandiflora, commonly known as the southern magnolia or bull bay.
+These large, showy flowers grow on trees native to East Texas and several other southern and southeastern states.
 The trees have large, glossy leaves and huge, fragrant white blossoms.
-Their sweet-smelling blossoms are considered an emblem of feminine sweetness and beauty.
+Their sweet-smelling flowers are considered an emblem of feminine sweetness and beauty.

 Magnolias are often a favorite subject matter for many artists.
 They are certainly a favorite flower of mine.
-I was drawn to the way the light hit this Magnolia’s pedals and immediately knew I wanted to do a painting of this magnificent flower.
+I was drawn to how the light hit this Magnolia’s pedals and immediately knew I wanted to do a painting of this magnificent flower.

 Some Interesting Things to Know About Magnolias